polar-bear-app/polar-bear-app.github.io/docs/developer/2-build-for-unofficially-supported-platform.md

 Thanks to `Smithay`, you don't need to cross-compile `libwayland.so` anymore.

-## Build Polar Bear
+## Build Local Desktop

 ### libpolar_bear.so

-If you extract Polar Bear APK, you would notice a file: `libpolar_bear.so`.
+If you extract Local Desktop APK, you would notice a file: `libpolar_bear.so`.

-As you recall, Polar Bear is written in pure Rust.
+As you recall, Local Desktop is written in pure Rust.
 Now you know where all the Rust code goes.

 Traditionally, you would need to build `libpolar_bear.so` using `cargo`.
 Then packaging it inside an APK, which technically a Zip file.
 To tell Android to load the `*.so` from the Native Activity, you would need to compose an `AndroidManifest.xml` file.
-Polar Bear uses `Xbuild` to do all of this.
+Local Desktop uses `Xbuild` to do all of this.

 After you have put all the required libraries above into `assets/libs/<architecture>`, you can build the APK with this command: